 Reckless or risky behavior is different from person to person and is sometimes directly related to the kinds of dangerous situations someone encountered in the military.
 No matter the origin, people who do reckless things repeatedly seem to always be looking for excitement.
 Yet the risky behavior never seems to be exciting enough, no matter how thrilling the activity.

 Choosing to engage in reckless behavior affects more people than just you—it can also cause the people you care about to worry.
-Your reckless behavior may seem minor, like not wanting to obey speed limits and traffic lights, or major, such as driving extremely fast or picking a fight with people who irritate you.
+Your reckless behavior may seem minor, like not wanting to obey speed limits and traffic lights, or more significant, such as driving extremely fast or picking a fight with people who irritate you.

 Reckless behavior is different from irresponsible actions that happen only once in a while.
 It usually happens more frequently than just now and then and may occur as a pattern of behavior with the following features: